Applications and arranging matters

 Examinations conducted in a different fashion than arranged for by this examination regulation (and thus which are not determined by the Board of Examiners), are invalid.
 Deviation with regard to the set-up of the degree programme (spreading, acceleration, change in order of examinations) can only be granted if they have been requested beforehand and have been approved by the Board of Examiners.

-Aberrant examination regulations are possible for:
+Aberrant examination regulations are possible in case of:

-- Students with an impairment
+- An impairment

 or personal circumstances